Dancing on Ice 2020 confirmed contestant line-up

-The best present on ice, Dancing on Ice, will likely be again to brighten up the winter schedules from January fifth 2020 – and already, we’re excited to see who will likely be skating onto our screens.
+The best present on ice, Dancing on Ice, shall be again to brighten up the winter schedules from January fifth 2020 – and already, we’re excited to see who shall be skating onto our screens.

-The 11th collection of the ITV deep-freeze dance present was absolute rankings gold for the channel, primarily because of the inclusion of actuality TV legend Gemma Collins, her ongoing feud with decide Jason Gardiner, and Wes Nelson’s break up with Love Island co-star Megan Barton Hanson throughout filming.
+The 11th sequence of the ITV deep-freeze dance present was absolute rankings gold for the channel, primarily due to the inclusion of actuality TV legend Gemma Collins, her ongoing feud with decide Jason Gardiner, and Wes Nelson’s break up with Love Island co-star Megan Barton Hanson throughout filming.

-So who will likely be preserving us hooked for collection 12?
-Listed here are the confirmed names for 2020…
+So who shall be conserving us hooked for sequence 12?
+Listed below are the confirmed names for 2020…

 CONFIRMED